ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 * A *project* atomically manages a collection of *modules*.

 ## Programs
-A *program* is a runtime executable, ending with a `.jar` extension.
+A *program* is a runtime executable ending with a `.jar` extension.
 A *program* is the transitive closure of one Ballerina module without including `ballerina/*` modules, since those are dynamically linked within Ballerina's runtime engine during execution.
 A *module* that is a *program* compiles into a file with a `.jar` extension, otherwise it is treated as a to-be-linked library that ends with a `.balo` extension.